att/MkTechDocs/docsbuild/configuration-options.md

 # Configuration

-You configure MkTechDocs projects with variables at the top of the `makefile` file in your project directory.
+You configure MkTechDocs projects with variables contained in a configuration file in your project directory.
+By default, the name of this file is `mktechdocs.conf`, and if you choose to use this name, you won't have to provide the configuration file and directory when you run MkTechDocs.

 ## Simple configuration